cristianrz/dockie/README.md

 # Dockie

-Dockie is a wrapper around PRoot to manager unprivileged `chroot` with a familiar interface.
+Dockie is a wrapper around PRoot to manage unprivileged chroots with a familiar interface.

 PRoot, and therefore Dockie, are not security features and should not be used